LAB1100/1100CC/SETUP.md

 #### PostgreSQL

-Currently MySQL works as a master for development, you can use [PGLoader](https://pgloader.io/) to transfer the MySQL structure to PostgreSQL and work from there, e.g. use a PGLoader script with:
+Currently MySQL/MariaDB works as a master for development, you can use [PGLoader](https://pgloader.io/) to transfer the MySQL structure to PostgreSQL and work from there, e.g. use a PGLoader script with:

 ```sql
 LOAD DATABASE